Stephan Colloredo-Mansfeld: Old Carpet Factory

 In 2016 he added a residential recording studio called the Old Carpet Factory to his Hydra home.
-Many international artists stay at the house and record at the studio, among them are Sebastien Tellier, Oracle Sisters, Chet Faker, Cate Le Bon, and others.
+Many international artists stay at the house and record at the studio, among them are Sébastien Tellier, Oracle Sisters, Chet Faker, Cate Le Bon, and others.

 In 2019, curator and photographer Ekaterina Juskowski established the Hydra Art Residency at the Old Carpet Factory, with the mission to document and preserve the island’s rich cultural heritage while fostering contemporary artistic production.
 Through this initiative, the Old Carpet Factory supports innovative projects that contribute to the local community and enhance public access to Hydra’s unique cultural landscape.
 The residency also commissions site-specific works that expand the estate’s permanent art collection.

 Psychedelic music

 Stephan Colloredo - Mansfeld started collecting vinyl records at the age of 11 and amassed a collection consisted of over 10,000 LPs, most of which were psychedelic rock including the largest collection of Tiger Lily releases in the world.